sprngr/recipes/2018-03-21-french-toast.md

 The only thing I'm changing with this is the inclusion of baking powder as well as the full 8 eggs, I want to see how that yields since my first loaf was a bit shorter than expected.

+Update: Came out fantastic.
+Will experiment with a touch of vinegar to react with baking powder next as well as a smidgen of cinnamon for slight sweetness.

 # Egg Wash & Cooking
 Source: https://lowcarbyum.com/cinnamon-french-toast/